Abhigyan001/Survive/README.md

 ## What is this project about?

- You are a space ship which is in the middle of a universe war and you have one objective: to destroy as many enemies as you can.
-You will have to cross the universe with the help of your laser shooter, avoiding being hit by the enemies or their lasers.
+ In this game, you play as a spaceship and your primary objective is to survive the army of war gunships.
+Just like in real life, you get one shot at this.
 This is an endless war so you have the opportunity to fight as long as you keep yourself alive.
+Dodging the incoming fire, you get the ability to shoot down as many enemies as you can.

 ## Built with: